 It may sometimes be necessary to provide a security device on a building.
-It should be designed to be as inconspicuous as possible, and should not alter significant architectural features of the building.
+It shall be designed to be as inconspicuous as possible, and must not alter significant architectural features of the building.
 The use of interior, operable, transparent devices is preferred.

-- 4.24Minimize the visual impact of security devices. - > Locate a security device inside a storefront when feasible. - > Use operable and transparent (simple bars with spacing so one can view through to display) security devices on ground floor storefronts, when feasible. - Opaque, roll-down metal screens are inappropriate, because these obscure products on display and thereby weaken the interest of the street to pedestrians when in a closed position. - Decorative security devices are appropriate when they complement the architectural style. - Generally security devices are inappropriate above the second floor, unless unique security conditions are indicated.
+- 4.24 Minimize the visual impact of security devices. - > Locate a security device inside a storefront. - > Use operable and transparent (simple bars with spacing so one can view through to display) security devices on ground floor storefronts. - Opaque, roll-down metal screens are prohibited, because these obscure products on display and thereby weaken the interest of the street to pedestrians when in a closed position. - > Decorative security devices are permitted when they complement the architectural style. - Security devices are prohibited above the second floor, unless unique security conditions are indicated.

-- 4.25 Do not damage the character of the historic building when installing a security device. - Do not damage or obscure significant architectural features of the historic building. - > The installation should be reversible.
-Once removed the historic building should remain intact and the integrity of historic materials should not be compromised.
+- 4.25 Do not damage the character of the historic building when installing a security device. - > Do not damage or obscure significant architectural features of the historic building. - > The installation shall be reversible.
+Once removed the historic building must remain intact and the integrity of historic materials shall not be compromised.